caryoscelus/heavy-bright-sun-wip/chapters/011-chapter-eleventh.md

 — Ok.
 Well, if you need an audience, i can always listen to your complaints.

-Sasha finished her coffee and thrown the empty can to the trash bin.
+Sasha finished her coffee and threw the empty can to the trash bin.

 — Thanks.

 I replied and tried to repeat her trick, but failed miserably: my can hit the trash bin instead of falling into it.
 I got up and went to pick it up.
+For a few moments i was contemplating the irony of cleaning up your own trash in a place that is fillled with others'.

 After i returned we sat in silence for a while, looking at the car stream.